 Measure Details How did you spend your service pupil premium allocation last academic year?
-Please note that the service pupil premium funding allocation is included within the 'activity in this academic year' section of this strategy statement.
+The service pupil premium funding allocation is included within the 'activity in this academic year' section of this strategy statement.
 What was the impact of that spending on service pupil premium eligible pupils?
 Please note that the impact of the spending on service pupil premium eligible pupils is included within the 'strategy outcomes' section of this strategy statement.